Updated 3-5-26

 5. Let the serum run through the plumbing for 30 minutes with the hot tub jets on.

-Here is a video of showing the serum/purge working.
-As you can see, a build up of foam is a natural part of the purge process.
+A serum/purge begins with a build up of foam which is a natural part of the purge process.
 Note: If the foam gets too much and begins to spill over edges of the hot tub, just turn off the jets for 10-15 minutes.
 Then restart again until you have completed 30 minutes of the purging.

 6. Drain the spa, wiping/cleaning the interior down as you drain it.
 This will ensure no sticky residue from purged contaminants adheres to the shell.